ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 #### 2. SVM Classifier

 In the file `SvmClassifier.py` I handle the training and prediction with a Supported Vector Machine.
-At the Constructor I initialized a `StandardScaler`.
+At the Constructor I initialize a `StandardScaler`.
 The scaler transformation method is used for each passed feature vector.
-For the trainig stage I used a  `StratifiedShuffleSplit` with teen splits.
+For the training stage I used a  `StratifiedShuffleSplit` with teen splits.
 So the best SVM, with the best score is stored and will be used for prediction.
-The SVM is trainied with the probability flag true so it is possible to get probabilitys for each prediction.
+The SVM is trained with the probability flag true so it is possible to get probabilities for each prediction.

 ```python